mmmorris1975/aws-runas/docs/quick-start.md

 simply `aws-runas`

 #### MacOS and Linux
+If using the DEB or RPM package for Linux, no additional work is required other than installing the package.

-On MacOS and Linux, you'll need to take the additional step of making the downloaded file executable.
+When using the unpackaged binary for MacOS and Linux, you'll need to take the additional step of making the downloaded file executable.
 Using the command line, run `chmod +x /path/to/aws-runas` (replacing /path/to/aws-runas with the actual path to the file).
 It would also be advisable to move the file to a directory that is in your PATH, so you can simply execute the command without having to provide the full path to the file.
 Many people will simply create a bin directory inside their home directory `mkdir ~/bin`, and add that to their shell's PATH, so they have a locally-controlled directory to contain their individual tooling.

 #### Windows
 After downloading and renaming the file, you'll want to move the file to a new location.
 Place it in a location which is